 - If you drive a standard car, downshift to a lower gear.
 If you drive an automatic car, the gears will lower as you decelerate.

-- If you have regular brakes, pump the brake pedal fast and hard to build up hydraulic fluid pressure.
+- If you have regular brakes, pump the brake pedal fast and hard to build up hydraulic brake fluid pressure.
 Hey, we talked about that earlier!
-If you have anti-lock brakes, push the brake all the way down and hold.
+If you have antilock brakes, push the brake all the way down and hold.

-- Use your secret weapon: the parking brake.
+- Use your secret weapon: the emergency brake.
 Gradually apply the parking brake and be prepared for your car to skid.

 - Make sure you honk your horn and flash your warning lights to let other cars know that your brakes aren’t working!
-Above all, try to stay calm.
+Above all, try to stay calm and remember your defensive driving techniques.
 You can do this.

 You’ve learned that your brakes need hydraulic fluid to work properly.
 Here’s how to check and make sure your brake fluid levels are enough to quench your car’s thirst.
 Gotta keep that baby hydrated.